mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 ## Coreq materials for the section

+## Coreq assesments

+Great way to figure out if your students need some review before you get to this section.

+(USE CTs from precalc and algebra???)

 ### Coreq worksheets
 With a short summary, a set of problems to work on (with or without solutions), and assessment wrap-up questions to review student learning.
-Can be assigned for individual work, or be used in correq sessions.
+Can be assigned for individual work, or be used in parallel coreq sessions.

 *  [Definition of functions and function notation](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec1-1coreq-sols.pdf), including different representations of  functions.
 Version without solutions also available [here](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec1-1coreq.pdf).
 *  [Input and output of functions](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec2-1coreq-sols.pdf) from expressions, graphs, tables.
 Version without solutions also available [here](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec2-1coreq.pdf).